-Document Number: DPP05 Issue Date: 18/01/2024 Version Number: 02 Status: FINAL Next Review Date: 27/10/2024 Page 4 Linked to Policy Number: As Above
+Document Number: DPP05 Issue Date: 03/10/2024 Version Number: V04 Status: FINAL Next Review Date: 26/10/2025 Page 4 Linked to Policy Number: As Above

-- 2.8 Under normal circumstances Witherslack Group will not disclose information or data: - that would cause serious harm to the child/young person or anyone else's physical or mental health or condition; - indicating that the child/young person is or has been subject to child abuse or may be at risk of it, where the disclosure would not be in the best interests of the child/young person recorded by the child/young person in an examination; - that would allow another person to be identified or identifies another person as the source, unless the person is an employee of the establishment or Witherslack Group or has given consent, or it is reasonable in the circumstances to disclose the information without consent.
-The exemption from disclosure does not apply if the information can be edited so that the person's name or identifying details are removed; - in the form of a confidential reference given or received for the purposes of; - (a) the education, training or employment (or prospective education, training or employment) of the data subject, - (b) the placement (or prospective placement) of the data subject as a volunteer, - (c) the appointment (or prospective appointment) of the data subject to any office, or - (d) the provision (or prospective provision) by the data subject of any service.

-3 OUR PRIVACY NOTICE
+The Care Quality Commission (CQC) - statutory regulation of healthcare for children.
+The Department of Education (DoE) and Ofsted - statutory requirement to govern and monitor educational attainment and provision.
+The Department of Health - statutory requirement to maintain healthcare and public health.
+Examination Boards and Qualification Awarding Bodies - to provide qualification opportunities and register qualifications.
+Local Authorities we work with - statutory requirement as placing authorities or for safeguarding purposes.
+National Health Service and private Clinical Service Providers to enhance and support our in-house Clinical Service Provision.
+Police Authorities and Courts - statutory requirement to prevent or detect crimes of for safeguarding purposes.
+Such authorities are up to date with data protection law and have their own policies relating to the protection of any personal data they receive or collect.
+They will be data controllers and, where appropriate, will have joint controller or data sharing arrangements in place.
+2.8 Under normal circumstances Witherslack Group will not disclose information or data: 2.8 that would cause serious harm to the child/young person or anyone else's physical or mental health or condition; • indicating that the child/young person is or has been subject to child abuse or may be at risk of it, where the disclosure would not be in the best interests of the child/young person recorded by the child/young person in an examination; that would allow another person to be identified or identifies another person as the source, unless they are doing so in the expectation and course of their employment, have given consent, or it is reasonable in the circumstances to disclose the information without consent.
+(The exemption from disclosure does not apply if the information can be edited so that the person's name or identifying details are removed); in the form of a confidential reference given or received for the purposes of; (a) the education, training or employment (or prospective education, training or employment) of the data subject, (b) the placement (or prospective placement) of the data subject as a volunteer, (c) the appointment (or prospective appointment) of the data subject us a voluncer, (d) the provision (or prospective provision) by the data subject of any service.
+3 OUR PRIVACY NOTICE 3.1 We have the following Key privacy notices - I 1 1.
+Contact/web Privacy Notice 2.
+Staff Privacy Notice 2.
+Staff Privacy Notice Staff Privacy Notice Young People Privacy Notice

-- 3.1 Our external Privacy Notice is split into 5 headings

-- 1. Contact/web Privacy Notice

-- 2. Staff Privacy Notice

-- 3. Young People Privacy Notice

-- 4. Child friendly Privacy Notice

-- 5. Job Applicant and Recruitment Privacy Notice (sign posted to Networx)